What do you call a church run by committees? If you are not careful, you call it United Methodist.

 You will notice the broad scope of this paragraph.
 In consultation with and upon the approval of the district superintendent, a church can engage an alternative administrative structure for just about any reason, provided the provisions of ¶ 243 (which lays out the primary tasks of the church) are observed.
 Provided you have a district superintendent with imagination and guts (and, fortunately, I do), this may be the best path forward for you and the context you serve.

 Paragraph 243, it should be noted, says nothing about how those tasks are to be carried out structurally.
-The matter of governing structure is a matter between the local church, the pastor, and the district superintendent.
+The matter of governing structure is a matter between the local church, the pastor, and the district superintendent, in accordance with relevant provisions in the Book of Discipline.
 There is wide latitude to convene a structure that:

 - has clear lines of authority, so that everyone knows who is in charge of what